carbonfive/formbot-chrome-ext/README.md

 1. Click `Load unpacked extension...`
 1. Use the file browser to navigate to the directory where the extension has been unpacked.
-1. Click `Select` or `OK` or whatever.
+1. Click `Select` or `OK`
-1. The little formbot robot should appear in your toolbar, and also at the top of your list of extensions.
+1. The Formbot icon should appear in your toolbar, and also at the top of your list of extensions.

 ### Check boxes and radio buttons